mikecann/clouds-and-edges/README.md

 Currently there is no way to "rebuild" an aggregate.
 Its state is fixed and cached in the DO and its storage.
 This is probably something that I would want to improve in the future.

-## Resolve

-[Resolve](https://github.com/reimagined/resolve) from DevExpress is an excellent Event-Sourcing libray in development that this project took a bunch of inspiration from.
-I originally intended to port it over directly to Cloudflare and Durable objects but there were issues with a few things so in the end I decided to roll my own.

-If I was to do a future version of this project I would look harder at making it compatible as they have solved many of the issues above already.

-## Inspiration
+## Inspiration & Resolve

 I have been a fan of Event Sourcing for some time now and have even built a Serverless Event-Sourced system on AWS when I was working at [Bamboo](https://www.getbamboo.io/).
 At the time there was virtually nothing on the topic so we struggled through all the various edge cases to build the working system.

-Now however there are a few good examples, one I have been watching for some time now is [Resolve](https://github.com/reimagined/resolve) from DevExpress.
-They are a much more competent at event
+[Resolve](https://github.com/reimagined/resolve) from DevExpress is a relatively new entrant to the Event-Sourcing libray space and is excellent.
+This project took a bunch of inspiration from it.
+Originally I intended to port Resolve over to Cloudflare and Durable objects but there were some compatibility issues  so in the end I decided to roll my own.

+If I was to do a future version of this project I would look harder at making it compatible as they have solved many of the issues and edge-cases listed above already.